Doing tires on a budget? A tire machine can quickly pay for itself. A running setup may even cost less than you think.

 When looking for an old setup, watch Craigslist, Facebook, and other online marketplaces… but have some patience.
 Deals on tire machines and Balancers come up occasionally, if you’re a rush to buy one you may not find anything affordable.
 I was “in the market” for a year or so before I found mine, I was lucky enough to find the balancer only a couple weeks after I got the tire machine.

-I didn’t get much history with my setup and was initially a bit concerned but it has worked flawlessly for two years.
+I didn’t get much history with my setup and was initially a bit concerned… but at this point it has worked flawlessly for years.
 Many have been used and abused in shops for decades.
 The good thing is these seem to take abuse well and can be repaired if need be.

-However, Beware of missing parts with old models.
-Some items are very specific and expensive, so if you find a smoking deal that’s incomplete know that things like the model-specific combination tool may end up costing you another $100.
+However: Beware of missing parts with old models.
+Some items are very specific and expensive, so if you find a smoking deal that’s incomplete know that something like the model-specific combination tool may end up costing you another $100.

-You also have the easy button option of ordering a Mayflower combo from Amazon.
+You also just do the easy button option of ordering a Mayflower combo from Amazon.

 balancing tips: Before sticking down weights, tape them in place with masking tape and check spin.
 For an older machine designed for hammer on rim-edge weights: Set the machine for the dimensions of where sticky weights will be, not where clip on’s would have been.